charud/cx/README.md

 	cx.view('foo', {
 		init: function() {
-			this.findArea('myArea').innerHTML = 'foobar';
+			this.area('myArea').innerHTML = 'foobar';
 		}
 	});

-The findArea method will return the first element in the current view with a _data-area_ value that matches the name supplied.
+The area method will return the first element in the current view with a _data-area_ value that matches the name supplied.
+If a second parameter is supplied the area's innerHTML will be set to that parameter's value.
+A promise or another element (such as another area) can also be passed:

+	this.area('myArea', 'myValue'); // pure value
+	this.area('myArea', cx.get('/myArea/1')); // promise
+	this.area('myArea', this.area('anotherArea')); // another element

 Example
 --